dan-santos/dan-santos/README.md

 ### - I'm currently...

-- Deepening my knowledge in Python
+- Deepening my knowledge in TypeScript for back-end stack.
+(Node and Nest.js)
-- Learning about UI/UX and Front end development on the [Origamid plataform](https://www.origamid.com/)
+- Learning about front-end development with TypeScript, React and Next.js.
-- Researching more about web development
+- Frequently revisiting Algorithms and Data Structure contents using Python.

 ---